-Figure 6: Two persons walking with a violation Case 3.
+Case 3.
 Four persons walking along the pathway.
-This case involves four persons walking along the pathway toward and outward the camera position.
-The tested distance in between is 3 feet (minimum distance) and 2 feet sideward and forward as shown in Figure 7 and Figure 8.
+This case involves four persons walking along the pathway towards and outwards the camera position.
+The tested distance in between is at 3 feet (minimum distance) and 2 feet sideward and forward as shown in Figure 7 and Figure 8.